GOP963/ELK-Bypss-/README.md

 ---

-## Step 1: Constrained Language Bypass
+## Step 1: Constrained Language Mode Bypass

 The first challenge is **Constrained Language Mode** in PowerShell.